d3borah/debs_learning_spark/README.md

 ## Spark Context Operations

 ### RDD Creation and RDD Transformation Operations.
-Not evaluated until Action.
 * .parallelize()
   * *Parallelize a collection in your driver program.
 Must fit in memory on one machine.*
     * .parallelizePairs()